Program Information FAQs

 What is the LLM program?

-The Penn LLM program is a one-year course of study that is designed for foreign-trained lawyers who would like to become familiar with aspects of US law.
+The Penn Carey Law LLM degree program is a one-year course of study that is designed for foreign-trained lawyers.
+Information on Penn Carey Law’s other degree programs.

 What type of LLM degree and certificates do you offer?

-LLM students can receive a Wharton Business and Law Certificate, a program specifically tailored to Penn Law LLM students that runs concurrently to the LLM program.
+LLM students are also eligible to receive a Wharton Business and Law Certificate, a program specifically tailored to Penn Law LLM students that runs concurrently to the LLM program.

 What courses do you offer and which courses are mandatory for the LLM degree?